 Students in composition and theory combine private composition lessons with seminars in composition, analysis, orchestration, and related topics.
 The IonSound Project, the music department's ensemble-in-residence, gives a concert of works by graduate student composers each spring.
 Residencies by other professional new music ensembles, in conjunction with the department's new music series Music on the Edge, provide additional opportunities for the reading and recording of student works.
 The University of Pittsburgh Symphony Orchestra also frequently performs students' works.
-Each year the Pittsburgh Symphony Orchestra's Composer-of-the-Year chooses one graduate student work to be read by the Orchestra.
+Each year the Pittsburgh Symphony Orchestra's Composer-of-the-Year chooses one local student work to be read by the Orchestra.
 Department of Music facilities include a well-equipped electroacoustic music studio, and professional quality live recordings are made during performances in Bellefield Hall Auditorium.

 Because of the nature of the program, our student composers can also experiment with intercultural composition, incorporating non-Western instruments or musics.
 Most students also pursue interests in some facet of historical musicology or ethnomusicology, and some participate in our Western and non-Western performance organizations.

 Each year, through the generosity of the Franz Lehár Endowment, we sponsor a composer-in-residence who works with graduate student composers and presents a lecture and concert of his or her works.
 Lehár Visiting Composers have included Milton Babbitt, Joan Tower, Louis Andriessen, Anthony Davis, Mario Davidovsky, Chen Yi, Zhou Long, Paul Moravec, David Del Tredici, David Felder, Betsy Jolas, and many others.